anycable/docs.anycable.io/docs/guides/serverless.md

      <img align="center" alt="AnyCable + Node.js serverless architecture" style="max-width:80%" title="AnyCable + Node.js serverless architecture" src="/assets/serverless-light.png">
 </picture>

-AnyCable-Go will handle WebSocket connections and translate incoming commands into API calls to your serverless functions, where you can manage authorization, subscriptions, and respond to commands.
+AnyCable-Go will handle WebSocket connections and translate incoming commands into API calls to your serverless functions, where you can manage subscriptions and respond to commands.
 The client-server communication is expected to use [Action Cable protocol](../misc/action_cable_protocol.md).

-Broadcasting real-time updates is as easy as peforming a POST requests to AnyCable-Go.
+Broadcasting real-time updates is as easy as performing POST requests to AnyCable-Go.

 Luckily, you don't need to write all this code from scratch.
-We have a JS SDK that makes it easy to integrate AnyCable with your serverless application.
+Our JS SDK makes it easy to integrate AnyCable with your serverless application.

 ## AnyCable Serverless SDK